 Watch the Whales

-Whale watching season runs from roughly April to October for Vancouver (and nearby Vancouver Island), and seeing some of the huge creatures is one of the best things to do in the spring.
-Visitors may spot grey whales (usually in April and May), orcas, and a wide variety of other sea mammals in Vancouver.
-You might also get lucky and see nesting eagles and foraging bears alongside the ocean.
-Whale watching tours run from Granville Island, Coal Harbour, and other locations range from open Zodiac high-speed boats to covered vessels.
-Most boats head out into Howe Sound towards Vancouver Island and the waters close to Victoria.
-The confluence of the Fraser River and the Pacific Ocean near the Vancouver International Airport in Richmond is often a rich wildlife-spotting area as whales gather to feed on the fish and other sea life that are attracted to the area.
-Local tour companies include Vancouver Whale Watch, Wild Whales Vancouver, and others.
+Whale watching season runs from roughly April to October for Vancouver (and nearby Vancouver Island), and seeing some of these huge creatures is one of the best things to do in the spring.
+Visitors may spot gray whales (usually in April and May), orcas, and a wide variety of other sea mammals in Vancouver.
+You might also get lucky and see nesting eagles and foraging bears on the shore.
+Whale watching tours run from Granville Island, Coal Harbour, and other locations, and tour companies use boats such as Zodiac high-speed vessels and covered boats.
+Most boats head out into Howe Sound toward Vancouver Island and the waters close to Victoria.
+The confluence of the Fraser River and the Pacific Ocean near the Vancouver International Airport in Richmond is often a rich wildlife-spotting area, as whales gather there to feed on the fish and other sea life attracted to the area.
+Tour companies include Vancouver Whale Watch and Wild Whales Vancouver.

 Take in the Tulips

-Springtime brings a plethora of color to local fields during the Abbotsford Bloom Tulip Festival, about an hour's drive from Vancouver.
-This 4-5 week event typically from the beginning of April through early to mid-May includes not only over 40 types of tulips but concession stands and food trucks (on weekends).
+Springtime brings a plethora of color to local fields during the Abbotsford Bloom Tulip Festival, about a one-hour drive from Vancouver.
+This four- to five-week event, which typically runs from the beginning of April through early to mid-May, includes more than 40 types of tulips, along with concession stands and food trucks (on weekends).
 Enjoy eating in a covered picnic area and taking the little ones to the children’s play area.
 If you can't get enough of the colors, you can buy tulips at the event's flower market.

-Another colorful family outing is an approximately 80-minute drive from Vancouver: the 3-5 week-long Chilliwack Tulip Festival (also known as Tulips of the Valley).
+Another colorful family outing is an approximately 80-minute drive from Vancouver: the three- to five-week Chilliwack Tulip Festival (also known as Tulips of the Valley).
 It's usually in April and sometimes lasts into May.
-The festival has fun components like tulip photo contests, kids' coloring contests and crafts, and a festival store which sells fresh-cut and potted tulips and hyacinths, photo cards, and more.
+The festival has fun components like kids' coloring contests and crafts, plus a festival store that sells fresh-cut and potted tulips and hyacinths, photo cards, and more.
 The event has a few food trucks for visitors to frequent.